ICAN-aneurysms/RIA-predict/README.md

 # Local re-execution
 We also provider a Docker container hosting the packaged software environment and the jupyter notebooks.

-As soon as [docker is installed](https://docs.docker.com/get-docker/), just launch the command `docker pull ..` .
+As soon as [docker is installed](https://docs.docker.com/get-docker/), launch the command `docker pull albangaignard/ican-ml` to retrieve the container, and `docker run -p 8888:8888 -i -t ican-ml` to run it.
+This will launch a jupyter notebook on your local computer on port 8888.
+Finally just browse the url specified in the terminal to enter into the notebook environment.